KordingLab/Neural_Decoding/README.md

 The decoders are currently designed to predict continuously valued output.
 In the future, we will modify the functions to also allow classification.

 This package accompanies a manuscript (soon to be released) that compares the performance of these methods on several datasets.

+## Dependencies
+In order to run all the decoders based on neural networks, you need to install [Keras] (https://keras.io/#installation) <br>
+In order to run the XGBoost Decoder, you need to install [XGBoost] (https://pypi.python.org/pypi/xgboost/) <br>
+In order to run the Wiener Filter or Wiener Cascade, you will need [scikit-learn] (http://scikit-learn.org/stable/install.html).

 ## Getting started
 We have included jupyter notebooks that provide detailed examples of how to use the decoders.
 The file "Examples_kf_decoder" is for the Kalman filter decoder and the file "Examples_all_decoders" is for all other decoders.